 Relapse is a devastating blow to anyone’s recovery.
-You were doing so good and then BAM!
-That little inner voice got the best of you.
+You were doing so well and then BAM!
+That inner voice got the best of you.

 Now you’re searching on the internet for ways to piece your life back together.
 It sucks.

-But for now, let’s deal with where you are in this moment.
+But for now, let’s deal with where you are at this moment.

 Let’s get you back on track.

 Just don’t.
 What good does it do?
 It’s bad for you and the harsh reality is that nobody wants to hear it.